Introduction to Distributed Programming

 Definitions

-Computing on a distributed system
+Distributed Computing is computing on a distributed system.

 Areas of Study